 The keyboard wizard behind the Animals' gritty blues sound, who forged a lasting solo career in British rock and film music.

-Alan Price provided the haunting, melodic spine to the Animals' most enduring hits.
-His iconic organ riff on 'The House of the Rising Sun' transformed a folk ballad into a rock and roll epic, defining the band's raw, Newcastle-born sound.
-A restless musical intellect, Price left the group at its height to explore his own path, forming the jazz-and-R&B-infused Alan Price Set.
-He never stopped evolving, becoming a skilled composer for film, most notably for Lindsay Anderson's satirical masterpiece 'O Lucky Man!'
-His career is a testament to the spirit of the 1960s British Invasion—rooted in American blues, but forever pushing into new, distinctly English territories of sound and storytelling.
+Alan Price's organ riff on 'The House of the Rising Sun' transformed a folk ballad into a rock and roll epic, defining the Animals' raw, Newcastle-born sound.
+He provided the haunting, melodic spine to the group's most enduring hits.
+A restless musical intellect, Price left the Animals at their height to form the jazz-and-R&B-infused Alan Price Set.
+He became a skilled composer for film, most notably for Lindsay Anderson's satirical masterpiece 'O Lucky Man!'
+His career, rooted in American blues, pushed into distinctly English territories of sound and storytelling, never ceasing to evolve.

 1928–1945